Search for massive long-lived particles decaying semileptonically at sqrt(s)=13 TeV: Signal selection

 Figure~\ref{fig:presel} compares the distributions from data and from the simulated \bbbar events for the relevant observables, after preselection.
 For illustration the shapes of simulated h125-chi40-10ps events are also superimposed.
 The effect of the geometric veto is visible in the \RXY distribution, for candidates with \RXY above 5\mm.
+From simulation, the veto introduces a loss of efficiency of 3\% (27\%) for the detection of LLPs with a 50\gevcc mass and a 10 ps (200 ps) lifetime, \mhzero=125\gevcc.
 The muon-isolation variable is defined as the sum of the energy of tracks surrounding the muon direction, including the muon itself, in a cone of radius $R_{\eta \phi}= 0.3$ in the pseudorapidity-azimuthal $(\eta, \phi)$ space, divided by the energy of the muon track.
 The radius is reduced to \,$R_{\eta \phi}= 0.2$\, when the theoretical hypothesis assumes a LLP mass of 10\gevcc, to account for the reduced aperture of the jet of particles produced by the LLP decay.
 A muon-isolation value of unity denotes a fully isolated muon.
 In simulation the muon from the signal is found to be more isolated than the hadronic background.
+The variables $\sigma_R$ and $\sigma_Z$ are the vertex uncertainties in the radial direction and in the z direction respectively.

+The reconstructed vertex mass is very broad and does not peak at the neutralino mass values, because it misses some charged particle tracks, and any neutrals produced in the LLP decay.

 The shapes of the distributions in Fig.~\ref{fig:presel} are all consistent with a dominant \bbbar composition of the background.
 This is confirmed by comparing the yields in data and simulation: after preselection and requiring the isolation parameter below 1.2, the total number of LLP candidates in data is $148\times 10^3$.
 The predicted background yields from \bbbar and \ccbar events are $(120 \pm 20)\times 10^3$ and $(14 \pm 4)\times10^3$, respectively.
 Small contributions are expected from processes with \W, \Z bosons plus jets, top and Standard Model Higgs events: 260, 20, 2, and 1 candidates, respectively.
 The \bbbar and \ccbar prediction uses the cross-sections measured by the LHCb experiment at 13 TeV~\cite{LHCb-PAPER-2016-031,LHCb-PROC-2016-001}.
 The acceptance of this analysis is computed with {\mbox{\textsc{MadGraph5-aMC@NLO}}\xspace}~\cite{Alwall_2014} and the detection efficiency is obtained from simulated events.
 As already stated, these background estimations are only used for cross-checks.